 Attending our First Steps programme will put you in a strong position to apply for any of our other graduate opportunities.
 Each student is paid £350 to attend the programme for one week.

 Training contract programme

 CMS trainee solicitors embark on a two-year training contract in London, Bristol, Sheffield, Aberdeen, Edinburgh or Glasgow.
-Prior to starting a training contract, all trainees attend a comprehensive induction programme that includes a week residential course at IMD, Switzerland – a top-ranked business school for executive development.

 During the training contract, our trainees undertake four six-month seats across the various practice areas and given responsibility within high-profile transactions and cases.
 There are also secondment opportunities, which include secondments to one of the firm’s clients or to one of its UK or international offices.

 Infrastructure and project finance, corporate and leveraged finance, corporate recovery, banking litigation, technology and commercial litigation, EU competition, financial services, insurance, employment, pensions, corporate, tax, energy, disputes and construction, projects, real estate, planning, real estate disputes.